unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

    1769 ASCII text
 ```

 Great!
-We can see that there is an Audio file present in the folder somewhere.
+We can see that there is an Audio file present somewhere in the folder.
 Let's find that file!

 ```console
 root@kali:~/Downloads/SantaGram_4.2# find . -name "*.mp3" -exec echo -e {} \;